 Little Winglets will also become at home in the forest through freeplay, hikes, habitat walks, exploring the wetlands, searching under logs, identifying plants, trees and mushrooms, finding tracks in the mud and snow, and finding time to be still each day during a brief meditation to try to quiet their bodies and minds.
 The program incorporates specific themes rooted in science and social studies through a fantastic set of children's literature and teacher-made materials- butterflies, tadpoles, acorns, fossil fuels, adventurers, peacemakers, states of matter, the animal and plant kingdom, emotions, solving problems, and the seasons etc.... so many glorious themes.
-An amazing picture book will be featured for daily storytime in the forest with a cup of tea and a snack.
+An amazing picture book will be featured for daily storytime.
 Other areas of study include crafting with paper, wool, wood and clay, finding and eating wild edibles, fire building, tracking, shelter building, sensory awareness, wildlife identification, singing, movement, yoga, drawing, painting, journal writing, bushcraft, natural dyeing, indoor and outdoor cooking, scavenger hunts, storytelling, special guests, dancing, singing, and an end of year community pot luck as they are ready to leave the nest.

 Throughout our day, we will learn about our letters and phonics through a modified Pre-K FUNdations curriculum utilizing our trail and trees.
 We will use the Wild Math curriculum to practice our early math skills while going about our play.
 Everything New York State considers important in their Early Learning Guidelines can be easily incorporated into outdoor learning environments.
 We are very familiar with the Pre-K state standards, but wary of teaching to the standards.
 The outdoor curriculum can easily be adapted to add activities in concepts of print, literacy, number sense, gross motor prowess, positive approaches to learning and cognitive growth through science, social studies and art.